neejaf/HardLandingDesignProject/phase2.md

 <br>

 ### Landing (Tilted Oleo @ 9 degrees - 3.4MN Load)
+- For the landing condition, a load factor of n ≈ FILL THIS IN CONFIRM IT was applied to represent impact during touchdown.
+This resulted in an equivalent load of approximately 3.4 MN acting through the wheel assembly.
+- The load was applied at the wheel contact locations, with constraints at the upper strut interface to approximate attachment to the aircraft structure.
+A tilted configuration (~9°) was used to reflect the expected geometry during initial ground contact.

-Von-Mises Equivalent Stress - 472.99 MPa
+**Von-Mises Equivalent Stress - 472.99 MPa**

+ - The maximum von Mises stress of 472.99 MPa occurs near the lower strut-to-bogie interface, indicating this region experiences the highest combined bending and shear loading.
+This is consistent with expectations, as this joint transfers load from the wheels into the main structure.
 <p align="center">
   <img src="figures/phase2/ANSYS Results/LandingVonMises_AB.png" width="800">
 </p>

-Stress Factor of Safety - 3.35
+**Stress Factor of Safety - 3.35**

+ - The resulting factor of safety of 3.35 suggests that the structure is within acceptable limits under landing conditions, assuming the selected material properties.
+Deformation was primarily concentrated along the strut, with no excessive displacement observed that would indicate instability.
 <p align="center">
   <img src="figures/phase2/ANSYS Results/LandingFOS_AB.png" width="800">
 </p>

-Fatigue Analysis - Equivalent Alternating Stress - 269.5 MPa
+**Fatigue Analysis - Equivalent Alternating Stress - 269.5 MPa**
 <p align="center">
   <img src="figures/phase2/ANSYS Results/LandingFatigueEAS_AB.png" width="800">
 </p>

-Fatigue Analysis - Factor of Safety - 2.28
+**Fatigue Analysis - Factor of Safety - 2.28**

 <p align="center">
   <img src="figures/phase2/ANSYS Results/LandingFatigueFOS_AB.png" width="800">
 </p>

+ - Fatigue results show an equivalent alternating stress of 269.5 MPa, with a corresponding fatigue factor of safety of 2.28.
+This indicates that, while safe for repeated loading, this region may be a critical location for long-term durability and should be monitored in future iterations.

 ### Static - "Standing" Load (1.8MN Vertical Load)
+ - For the static condition, a vertical load of 1.8 MN was applied to represent the aircraft at rest.
+This load was distributed through the wheel assembly, with constraints applied at the upper strut interface to simulate attachment to the aircraft structure.

-Von-Mises Equivalent Stress - 220.81 MPa
+**Von-Mises Equivalent Stress - 220.81 MPa**

+ - The maximum von Mises stress of 220.81 MPa occurs near the lower strut and bogie interface, consistent with the primary load path from the wheels into the main structure.
 <p align="center">
   <img src="figures/phase2/ANSYS Results/StaticVonMises_AB.png" width="800">
 </p>

-Stress Factor of Safety - 7.18
+**Stress Factor of Safety - 7.18**

+ - The resulting factor of safety of 7.18 indicates the structure is well within safe limits under static conditions, suggesting the design is not governed by this loading case.
 <p align="center">
   <img src="figures/phase2/ANSYS Results/StaticFOS_AB.png" width="800">
 </p>

-Fatigue Analysis - Equivalent Alternating Stress - 117.1 MPa
+**Fatigue Analysis - Equivalent Alternating Stress - 117.1 MPa**

+ - Fatigue results show an equivalent alternating stress of 117.1 MPa with a fatigue factor of safety of 4.89.
+This further confirms that the static condition is not critical for long-term durability.
 <p align="center">
   <img src="figures/phase2/ANSYS Results/StaticFatigueEAS_AB.png" width="800">
 </p>

-Fatigue Analysis - Factor of Safety - 4.89
+**Fatigue Analysis - Factor of Safety - 4.89**
 <p align="center">
   <img src="figures/phase2/ANSYS Results/StaticFatigueFOS_AB.png" width="800">
 </p>

 ### Braking -  (1.8MN Vertical Load + XXKN Horizontal Load)
-Von-Mises Equivalent Stress - 220.81 MPa
+**Von-Mises Equivalent Stress - 220.81 MPa**
 <p align="center">
   <img src="figures/phase2/ANSYS Results/BrakingVonMises_AB.png" width="800">
 </p>
-Stress Factor of Safety - 7.18
+**Stress Factor of Safety - 7.18**
 <p align="center">
   <img src="figures/phase2/ANSYS Results/BrakingFOS_AB.png" width="800">
 </p>
-Fatigue Analysis - Equivalent Alternating Stress - 117.1 MPa
+**Fatigue Analysis - Equivalent Alternating Stress - 117.1 MPa**
 <p align="center">
   <img src="figures/phase2/ANSYS Results/BrakingFatigueEAS_AB.png" width="800">
 </p>
-Fatigue Analysis - Factor of Safety - 4.89
+**Fatigue Analysis - Factor of Safety - 4.89**
 <p align="center">
   <img src="figures/phase2/ANSYS Results/BrakingFatigueFOS_AB.png" width="800">
 </p>

 ### Retracted Configuration - (Applied Gravity)
-Von-Mises Equivalent Stress - 220.81 MPa
+**Von-Mises Equivalent Stress - 220.81 MPa**
 <p align="center">
   <img src="figures/phase2/ANSYS Results/RetractedVonMises_AB.png" width="800">
 </p>
-Stress Factor of Safety - 7.18
+**Stress Factor of Safety - 7.18**
 <p align="center">
   <img src="figures/phase2/ANSYS Results/RetractedFOS_AB.png" width="800">
 </p>
-Fatigue Analysis - Equivalent Alternating Stress - 117.1 MPa
+**Fatigue Analysis - Equivalent Alternating Stress - 117.1 MPa**
 <p align="center">
   <img src="figures/phase2/ANSYS Results/RetractedFatigueEAS_AB.png" width="800">
 </p>
-Fatigue Analysis - Factor of Safety - 4.89
+**Fatigue Analysis - Factor of Safety - 4.89**
 <p align="center">
   <img src="figures/phase2/ANSYS Results/RetractedFatigueFOS_AB.png" width="800">
 </p>